Drive sales on autopilot with ecommerce-focused featuresSee Features

 Use double opt-in for email subscribers

 A double opt-in is a two-step email verification process.
-In the first step, the user signs up for the mailing list on the website.
-In the next step, an email is sent to the user with a link they can click on to confirm their email subscription.
+Step one—the user signs up for the mailing list on the website.
+In the next step, an email is sent to the user with a link to confirm their email subscription.

-Double opt-in schemes are good for avoiding email fraud as they ensure that the user is a real person and not a bot.
+Double opt-in practices are good for avoiding email fraud, as they ensure that recipients are real people genuinely interested in receiving your marketing emails.

 Protect your server

-Unfortunately, pretty much every company will have their email put on a blacklist at some point; it’s just an inevitable part of running a business that values the potential of email-based marketing.
+Unfortunately, nearly every company will be placed on one or more email blacklist at some point.
+It’s just an inevitable part of running a business that values the potential of email-based marketing.

 Email blacklists are not permanent, though, and there are several actions you can take to prevent it from happening.
 It will also boost the odds that avoid spam complaints and that your messages will arrive in a recipient’s inbox.